pnoll1/osmand_map_creation/README.md

 Osm format sources prior to merge are supplied.
 The merged file is not supplied since its larger Github's max file size.
 Run osmium sort then osmconvert --fake-version if you want to open files with josm.
 ## Processing
 ### OpenAddresses
 Data is converted to osm xml format and records without address data ignored.
+See docs/processing_script_usage and processing.py file.
 ### Expanded Address General
 Data is preprocessed to remove bad data, then addresses are expanded and normalized to match existing OSM data.
+See docs/state_processing_script_usage and processing files in each state folder.
 ### OSMAnd
 Run osmium merge with sources and latest state extract then run OSMAnd Map Creator.
 ### Maps.Me